Business Administration B.S.BA.

 Catamount Core Curriculum

-Grossman School of Business students are required to complete at least 42 credits in the Catamount Core Curriculum Requirements.
+GSB students are required to complete at least 42 credits in the Catamount Core Curriculum Requirements.

 Credit Hours Outside of the Grossman School of Business

-Optional Undergraduate Minor or Undergraduate Certificate
+Optional Undergraduate Minor, Co-major, or Undergraduate Certificate

-The student must contact the appropriate department to obtain more specific information.
-To declare a minor, students submit a major-minor request online through their myUVM portal.
+A student should contact the appropriate department to obtain more specific information.
+To declare a minor, a student submits a major-minor request online through the myUVM portal.
 Some minors are not available to declare as they require an application and permission from the supervising department.
-The minors in Business Administration and Accounting are only open to majors outside of the Grossman School of Business.
-However, Business majors are permitted to minor in Sports Management.
-The following minors through Community Development and Applied Economics (CDAE) are restricted: Consumer and Advertising, Consumer Affairs, Community Entrepreneurship, and Public Communications.
+The following minors through Community Development and Applied Economics (CDAE) are not permitted for Business majors: Consumer and Advertising, Consumer Affairs, Community Entrepreneurship, and Public Communications.

 University of Vermont Degree Requirements for Undergraduates

-In addition to the requirements for the Major, all undergraduate students must successfully complete Degree and University Requirements.
+In addition to the requirements for the Business Major, all undergraduate students must successfully complete Degree and University Requirements.

 Electives